bsorrentino/bsorrentino/_posts/2020-10-31-Powerapps-tips-use-toggle-to-setfocus.md

 After followed the useful article [Create dialog in powerapps] I surprised that I was not able to set focus on the unique input box contained in dialog.

-**"_Setting focus_"** over control for me was a trivial task but I've understood that in Powerapps is is not so.
+**"_Setting focus_"** over control for me was a trivial task but I've understood that in Powerapps it is not so.
 I red the [SetFocus function limitations] but again I did understand the problem.

 ## Diagnosys